NAE Members please authenticate using your NAE member credentials.

-From June 6-8, the 2011 Japan-America Frontiers of Engineering took place in Osaka, Japan.
-Sixty of the most promising engineers under the age of 45 from Japan and the United States met for an intensive 2-1/2 day symposium on developments at the cutting edge of engineering technology.
-The event was intended to facilitate international and cross-disciplinary research collaboration, promote the transfer of new techniques and approaches across disparate engineering fields, and encourage the creation of a transpacific network of world-class engineers.
+The 2014 Japan-American Frontiers of Engineering was held June 9-11, 2014, in Odaiba, Tokyo, Japan.
+Sixty of the most promising engineers under the age of 45 from Japan and the United States met for an intensive 2-1/2 day symposium on developments at the cutting edge of engineering technology in four areas: Field Robotics for Disaster Response, Power Unplugged: Energy Harvesting and Power Transmission, Noise Control Engineering in Healthcare Environments, and Bioimaging.
+The event is intended to facilitate international and cross-disciplinary research collaboration, promote the transfer of new techniques and approaches across disparate engineering fields, and encourage the creation of a transpacific network of world-class engineers.

 Links to presentation slides are in the List of Sessions below, and links to the papers are in the Program.